wendux/fly/README-EN.md

   // If the request takes longer than `timeout`, the request will be aborted. timeout:0,  //default
   // `parseJson` indicates whether or not it is  automatically converted response
   //  data , the Content-Type of which is application/json, to JSON object,
   parseJson:true,
+  //Common URL params
+  params:{}
   // `withCredentials` indicates whether or not cross-site Access-Control requests
   // should be made using credentials
   withCredentials: false, // default